 5) Diagnosis None A score is assigned for the product based on the A: The following documentation is High = 2 5) Diagnosis support and interfaces None A score is assigned for the product based on the availability of diagnosis support and interfaces to aid the identification of typical failure modes associated to the priority part: I) Intuitive/ coded interface with public reference table: all main faults can be diagnosed either by i) a signal that can be intuitively understood, or ii) by consulting fault-finding trees and/or reference codes information supplied with the product = 1 pt.
 II) Publicly available hardware/ software interface: to be diagnosed, some of the main faults need the use of hardware, software and other support which is publicly available = 0.66 pt.
-III) Proprietary interface: to be diagnosed, some of the main faults need the use of proprietary devices, change of settings or transfer of software which are not included with the product = 0.33 pt.
 A: The following documentation is needed, where applicable: Description of failure modes and related coding (if used); Reference to the required hardware material /software tools required (if used); Contact details of support service, services offered and associated costs (if any).
-V: Check of actual availability and operability. nign = 2 Note(s): 1) Typical failure modes associated to LCD TVs are listed in Table 12 2) Publicly available hardware / software interface can include hardware functionality testing software tools developed by a third party, provided the software tools are publicly available and the manufacturer provides information on their accessibility and applicable updates.
+V: Check of actual availability and operability.
+High = 2 III) Proprietary interface: to be diagnosed, some of the main faults need the use of proprietary tools, change of settings or transfer of software which are not included with the product = 0.33 pt.
+Note(s): 1) Typical failure modes associated to LCD TVs are listed in Table 12 2) Publicly available hardware / software interface can include hardware functionality testing software tools developed by a third party, provided the software tools are publicly available and the manufacturer provides information on their accessibility and applicable updates.
 The product can be equipped with an appropriate interface for hardware and software to do fault diagnosis and reading, adjustment or resetting of parameters or settings (e.g. external memory device, data cable connection, or from a remote source using a network connection in the case of smart TVs).
 The port, slot, or connector that is used for the hardware and software interface is accessible without tools.

-1

-6) Type and Repair and maintenance information is made A score is assigned for the product based on the cost and A: All relevant information for High = 2

-availability of available for at least 7 years, after placing the last availability of the information listed on the left column maintenance, repair and upgrade needs to

-information unit of the model in the market, at least to note: be compiled and made available to the

-professional repairers, including: I) All information is available publicly at no additional target audience.

-- Product identification and exploded view; $\cos t = 1 \text{ pt};$ V: Check of actual availability.

-- Instructions for regular maintenance; II) Otherwise = $0.5$ pt.

-- Troubleshooting charts;

-- Repair or upgrade services offered by the

-manufacturer;

-- List of necessary repair and test equipment;

-- Component and diagnosis information (such as

-minimum and maximum theoretical values for

-measurements);

-- Safety issues related to the use, maintenance and

-repair, as well as guarantee issues (e.g.

-commitment to repair in case of failure, post-

-repair guarantee if any);

-- Disassembly sequences;

-- Wiring and connection diagrams;

-- Diagnostic faults, error codes (including

-manufacturer-specific codes, where applicable),

-data records of reported failure incidents (where

-applicable).

-- List of available updates, spare parts and

-recommended retail prices, as well as repair costs

-of the common failures as offered by the

-manufacturer.

-Depending on the level of sensitiveness, a part of

-this information may also to be disclosed to other

-end users.

-Channels for communicating information may

-include printed manuals, websites, digital

-information carriers such as QR codes, DVDs or

-flash drives.
+6) Type and availability of information Repair and maintenance information is made available for at least 7 years, after placing the last unit of the model in the market, at least to professional repairers, including: - Product identification and exploded view; - Instructions for regular maintenance; - Troubleshooting charts; - Repair or upgrade services offered by the manufacturer; - List of necessary repair and test equipment; - Component and diagnosis information (such as minimum and maximum theoretical values for measurements); - Safety issues related to the use, maintenance and repair, as well as guarantee issues (e.g. commitment to repair in case of failure, post- repair guarantee if any); - Disassembly sequences; - Wiring and connection diagrams; - Diagnostic fault and error codes (including manufacturer-specific codes, where applicable); and - Data records of reported failure incidents stored on the electronic display (where applicable). - List of available updates, spare parts and recommended retail prices, as well as repair costs A score is assigned for the product based on the cost and availability of the information listed on the left column note: I) All information is available publicly at no additional cost = 1 pt; II) Otherwise = 0.5 pt.
+A: All relevant information for maintenance, repair and upgrade needs to be compiled and made available to the target audience.
+V: Check of actual availability.
+High = 2